stephen122204/ZLP-Scheduler/README.md

    **_When can a 100-minute cohort meeting fit, and what tradeoffs does each possible time impose?_**

-Rather than optimizing for personal preferences, the scheduler evaluates time feasibility only, highlighting conflicts, restricted options, and unavoidable overlaps.
+Rather than optimizing for personal preferences, the scheduler only evaluates which meeting times are feasible.
 It does not rank instructors, honors sections, or convenience; all courses are weighted as equal.
-Rather, the goal of this script is to simply determine whether and how a meeting time can fit within existing constraints.
+Rather, the goal of this script is to simply determine whether and how a meeting time can fit between everyone's course schedules.

 ---